 You will need 3 to 4 small to medium pumpkins (the pie variety, not the big jack-o-lanterns)

 Remove the stem and cut the pumpkins into halves, thirds, quarters, or smaller chunks.
 Scoop out the seeds and fibers.
-Discard the seeds or rinse them set aside to use in Basic Toasted Pumpkin Seeds or Sugar and Spice Roasted Pumpkin Seeds.
+Discard the seeds or rinse them set aside to use in basic toasted pumpkin seeds.

 Hold the spoon with a small towel or paper towel in hand to keep it from slipping and sliding.